 Has your museum completed a MAP assessment in the last ten years?

+Yes

+No

 If you are unsure if your institution has gone through MAP before, please click here or contact map@aam-us.org directly for more information.

 Please indicate which one and the year (if known)

-es Year
+Yes Year

 Collections Stewardship Assessment

 Institutional/Organizational Assessment

 Public Dimensions/Community Engagement Assessment

+Governance/Board Leadership Assessment

-Governance Assessment
+Education & Interpretation Assessment

 If your museum participated in any MAP assessment in the past ten years, please answer the next two questions:

 Describe what accomplishments your museum has achieved since its previous MAP, especially those related to the MAP results and recommendations:

+There is no character/word limit.

-Describe your museum's need/desire for a new assessment:
+Describe your museum's need/desire for a new assessment: \